rachelf27/ansible_aws_s3/README.md

 # AWS Cloud Storage Provisioning

-This document is created for provisioning cloud storage buckets in multiple environments using Ansible.
+This project is created for provisioning cloud storage buckets in multiple environments using Ansible.

 ## Prerequisites and Environment Setup